-In Chinese astrology, each year is named after an animal, and if you are born in that year, you take some of that animal’s characteristics.
-This is the story of how each year go its name, and it also explains why there is no year of the cat, and why cats hate rats to much.
+In Chinese astrology, each year is named after an animal, and if you are born in that year, you take some of that animal's characteristics.
+This is the story of how each year took its name, and it also explains why there is no year of the cat, and why cats hate rats so much.

 1996, 2008, 2020 - Year of the Rat

 Rats are ambitious and very focused on their goals, but they are also fun and love gossip.

 1985, 1997, 2009 - Year of the Ox

 Oxen are loyal, dependable, determined, and perhaps a bit stubborn.